MoS$_2$ flake as a van der Waals homostructure: luminescence properties and optical anisotropy: Acknowledgements

 \section{Acknowledgements}

 This work is supported by the Russian Science Foundation (project No. 19-12-00273).
-We thank M. Rem\v{s}kar for supplying the synthesized MoS$_2$ flakes and M. A. Yagovkina for testing X-ray measurements.
-The sample characterizations by TEM and polarization microscopy were done at the Joint Research Center ``Material science and characterization in advanced technology'' (Ioffe Institute, St.-Petersburg, Russia).
+We thank M. Rem\v{s}kar for supplying the synthesized MoS$_2$ flakes and M. A. Yagovkina for probing the samples by X-ray measurements.
+The sample characterizations by TEM and polarization microscopy were done at the Federal Joint Research Center “Material science and characterization in advanced technology” supported by the Ministry of Science and Higher Education of the Russian Federation (id RFMEFI62119X0021).

 \csname @ifundefined\endcsname{endmcitethebibliography} { \endmcitethebibliography\endthebibliography}{}